SoCXin/doc/docs/level/intel_mcs51/stc15w408as.rst

 Debugging
 ---------
-:ref:`piodebug` currently does not support Generic STC15W408AS board.
+:ref:`mcs51` currently does not support Generic STC15W408AS board.